ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 <br>
 To find out more about other configuration settings for the <code>config.yaml</code> file, check out <a href="https://payu.readthedocs.io/en/latest/config.html" target="_blank">how to configure your experiment with <i>payu</i></a>.

+### Edit a single {{ model }} component configuration

+Each of <a href="/models/configurations/access-om/#model-components">{{ model }} components</a> contains additional configuration options that are read in when the model component is running.
+These options are typically useful to modify the physics used in the model or the input data.
+They are specified in the subfolder of the <i>control</i> directory, whose name matches the submodel's name as specified in the <code>config.yaml</code> <code>submodel</code> section (e.g., configuration options for the <code>ocean</code> submodel are in the <code>~/access-om/1deg_jra55_iaf/ocean</code> directory).
+To modify these options please refer to the User Guide of each individual model component.

 ### Change run length

 To change the internal run length, edit the <code>restart_period</code> field in the <code>&date_manager_nml</code> section of the <code>~/access-om/1deg_jra55_iaf/accessom2.nml</code> file:

 <pre><code>&date_manager_nml
     forcing_start_date = '1958-01-01T00:00:00'
     forcing_end_date = '2019-01-01T00:00:00'<br>